pilgrimbeart/custopolis/README.md

 At the end of each round, a trumpet blares and the winning team gets animated.
 At the end of the final round, "Game Over" appears in front.

-The 25 customer names & descriptions are listed in CUSTOMERS.md
+The 25 customer names & descriptions are listed in CUSTOMERS.md, and the Round screens show their generated portraits.

 Each customer has various "state" variables which are reflected in little badges which appear at the bottom of their icon.
 .
 Have an EV? (starts without)